timothykanski/DALLE-PromtGenerator/README.md

 # DALLE2-PromtGenerator
-A prompt generator for DALL-E 2
+A prompt generator for OpenAI's DALL-E product or other image generation tool.

 This is an open source project.
 Apache License.